-On Friday, the semi-autonomous Kurdish adminstration in northeastern Syria said an overnight Turkish strike hit a rehabilitation centre for girls in a region near the city of Hasakeh.
+On Friday, the semi-autonomous Kurdish administration in northeastern Syria said an overnight Turkish strike hit a rehabilitation center for girls in a region near the city of Hasakeh.

-The Observatory said four children enrolled in the centre were killed and 11 were wounded.
+The Observatory said four children enrolled in the center were killed and 11 were wounded.

-Ankara considers the main Kurdish component of the SDF — allied with the United States against Islamic State jihadists — to be a terrorist organisation with links to the Kurdish insurgency inside its own territory.
+Ankara considers the main Kurdish component of the SDF – allied with the United States against ISIS – to be a terrorist organization with links to the Kurdish insurgency inside its own territory.

 Turkish President Recep Tayyip Erdogan has renewed threats of a broad operation against the Kurds in northern Syria.
 A July 19 summit with Iran and Russia, the two other major foreign brokers in the area, failed to get their endorsement of a fresh offensive against the Kurdish fighters.